microsoft/DynamicTelemetry/docs/docs/Rude_Q_and_A.md

 #### A1: Yes, there are risks; but there is also a taxonomy for understanding
 The [Observer Effect](./PositionPaper.ObserverEffect.document.md) document covers this topic at a high level.
 It's important to know that 100% of all Probes, Actions, and Processors in Dynamic Telemetry are intentionally read-only.
 This is not to say that Dynamic Telemetry's implementation is bug-free.
 However, by design and intent, no part of Dynamic Telemetry should alter your system state.

+An interesting discussion should be started about where the line is and if it can be enforced technically, or if it's strictly a business problem that can be solved through policy and taxonomy.
+As a thought experiment, consider a database that has update policies that are run on ingestion and used for versioning.
+Most reasonable people can agree that this is a useful feature of a database and is something that an administrator can apply nearly instantaneously.
+To reject the ability for Dynamic Telemetry to have dynamic deployments is akin to rejecting this capability.
+The question only seems to be where the balance is and how to map that balance into the business needs.

-There are cases where risks are present.
+Unfortunately, are cases where risks are present.
 For example, CPU sampling can impact performance, memory dumps will pause your threads, and extracting memory can pose security risks.

 Dynamic Telemetry offers [a taxonomy of risk measurement](./PositionPaper.ProbeRiskLevels.document.md) used in actions and probes.
 This taxonomy clearly communicates the risks to business decision-makers, allowing them to choose which probes and actions are permissible in their environment and under what deployment constraints.